 To build muscle in the glutes, you need to lift heavy.

 The best exercises for the glutes are squats, lunges, donkey kicks, glute bridges, and even those dreaded stair workouts.
-For squats, consider strapping on a weightlifting belt designed specifically for women (they exist!)

 Focus on the 8 to 12 rep range and be sure to bump up the resistance if you’re easily hitting 12 reps per set without trouble.